 Any decisions made about addressing challenging behaviours should be clearly documented and discussed with the student’s parent or guardian.

-- developing a behaviour support plan and/or individual education plan
+behaviour support plan and/or individual education plan.

-- explicit teaching of replacement behaviours (recognise students will need time to practice these before they become habit)
+- Explicit teaching of replacement behaviours (recognise students will need time to practice these before they become habit).

-Roles in responding to challenging behaviour
+Who responds to challenging behaviour

 Where there are ongoing behaviour issues, teachers should work with school leadership and/or school wellbeing staff to get specialist support for the student.
 For serious behavioural issues where suspension or expulsion is being considered, the principal must be directly involved in decision-making.

-- build skills in promoting positive behaviour
+- builds skills in promoting positive behaviour

 Records of behaviour incidents should focus on the facts of a situation and not include vague or unsubstantiated claims or value judgements.